CathyBinu/GAMD/README.md

 # GAMD
-This is a dissertation on the Applications of Graph Neural Networks to simulating particle systems.
-Here I have showcased the application of Graph Neural Network Accelerated Molecular Dynamics model on the Lennard Jones system.
+A dissertation on the Applications of Graph Neural Networks to simulating particle systems.
+The application of Graph Neural Network Accelerated Molecular Dynamics model on the Lennard Jones system is showcased here.